 Sey, a former Levi’s executive (and former San Francisco resident) notes that the city has become a place of “aggressive conformity” in contrast with its historic reputation of tolerance.
 The cancel culture mob, whose tactics she describes, contributed to her decision to leave.
 She describes a growing tyranny of the minority during her thirty-six minute interview on YouTube with Siyamak Khorrami of California Insider which, like many other videos which challenge the official narrative, was memory-holed.
 Sorry!
 Just go visit to see for yourself!

 While the future for historic preservation efforts (or even basic building maintenance) in San Francisco looks grim for buildings outside of the wealthiest neighborhoods, it’s not too late to turn things around elsewhere.
 Other areas in the country can learn from California and avoid suffering the same fate.
 But will they?
-Despite a nation-wide war on history which became evident in recent years with the mercifully short-lived fad of toppling statues offensive to a small but vocal and violent minority (along with damage done to historic structures for the same reason), the vast majority of Americans still value our history and recognize that we cannot progress without remembering both the inspiring and shameful aspects of it.
+Despite a nation-wide war on history which became evident in recent years with the mercifully short-lived fad of toppling statues offensive to a small but vocal and violent minority (along with damage done to historic structures for the same reason), the vast majority of thinking Americans still value our history and recognize that we cannot progress without remembering both the inspiring and shameful aspects of it.
 This may be the subject of a future post.

 Historically the economy has had a huge impact on historic preservation.
 Some have suggested that many architecturally significant buildings were spared demolition or alterations during the Great Depression because of the cost required to destroy or update them.
 It was simply too expensive to do so and out of reach for many.
 Will it be the same in future economic hardship?
 Or will there be a growing movement to erase all history so that a new, and very different, society can more easily emerge?